Mountain Bike Touring – The MTB Set-Ups for Bikepacking & Cycle Camping

 Can you use a mountain bike for touring?

-Hardtail and rigid fork MTB can be converted for long distance touring.
-Full suspension MTB should be avoided .
+Hardtail and rigid fork MTB can be converted for long-distance touring.
+Full suspension of MTB should be avoided.

 Are mountain bikes good for long-distance?

-If supplied with durable parts, mountain bikes are good enough for long distance.
+If supplied with durable parts, mountain bikes are good enough for long distances.
 Avoid performance oriented components and stick to reliable stuff.

 How do you turn a mountain bike into a touring bike?